Film

 The Cultural Foundation and Film

-The Cultural Foundation supports many cultural projects each year, including the annual Alliance Française French Film Festival and the Alliance Française Classic Film Festival, in conjunction with the Alliance Francaise de Sydney ("AFS").
-The AFS organises the Alliance Française French Film Festival in collaboration with other Alliançes Françaises throughout Australia and with the French Embassy in Australia.
+The Cultural Foundation supports many cultural projects each year, including the annual Alliance Française French Film Festival, in conjunction with the Alliance Francaise de Sydney ("AFS").

 For more information on the Alliance Française French Film Festival click here